-If the Complainant is not satisfied with the resolution provided, he/she should submit to Human Resources a request (within five (5) business days following the findings), in writing, for further review by the Director.
+If the Complainant is not satisfied with the resolution provided, he/she should submit to Human Resources a request (within five (5) business days following the findings), in writing, for further review by the Executive Director.

-The Director will review the grievance details and findings, and with the assistance of Human Resources, render a decision, or refer the grievance to an ad hoc committee for recommendation.
-The decision of the Director is final and not subject to further review.
+The Executive Director will review the grievance details and findings, and with the assistance of Human Resources, render a decision, or refer the grievance to an ad hoc committee for recommendation.
+The decision of the Executive Director is final and not subject to further review.

-\For complaints involving the ASMSA director, Human Resources will work directly with a UA System President or designee.
+\For complaints involving the ASMSA Executive Director, Human Resources will work directly with a UA System President or designee.